rgcgithub/regenie/docs/docs/options.md

 (see `--set-singletons`), you can add a third column in the file with a binary indicator (1=singleton; 0=not singleton).
 So only variants which are specified as singletons will be considered for the singleton masks, regardless of whether they are singletons in the input genetic data.
+Note that with this flag, singleton sites will be included in all masks (regardless of the AAF in file).

 ```bash
 7:6187101:C:T 1.53918207864341e-05 0